Frequently Asked Questions

 How does the program guide work?

 The guide generates a rolling 28-hour schedule for every channel using a seeded deterministic algorithm.
-That means the schedule is not random; it is consistent, so if you check what is on at 8pm, it will be the same thing whether you look now or later.
+That means the schedule is not random.
+It is consistent, so if you check what is on at 8pm, it will be the same thing whether you look now or later.
 The guide shows what is currently playing, what is coming up next, and lets you preview any program's metadata before you commit to watching.
+Media badges in the guide let you know if something supports 4K, HDR, surround sound, or other formats at a glance.

 Does it play content from the middle?